dpc/pariter/README.md

 overhead of sending data through channels.
 E.g. operations involving IO or some CPU-heavy computation.

+You can use `cargo bench` or view the `/docs/bench-report/report/index.html` locally for criterion.rs benchmark report, but as a rule of thumb, each call to function being parallized should take more than 200ns for the parallelization to outweight the overheads.

-When you have a lot items **already stored in a collection**, that you want to "roll over and perform some mass computation" you probably want to use `rayon` instead.
+When you have a lot items **already stored in a collection**, that you want to "roll over and perform some simple computation" you probably want to use `rayon` instead.
 It's a library optimized for parallelizing processing of whole chunks of larger set of data, which minimizes any per-item overheads.
 A downside of that is that [converting `rayon`'s iterators back to ordered sequencial iterator is non-trivial](https://github.com/rayon-rs/rayon/issues/210).

-There are alternative libraries somewhat like this, but I did not find any that I'd like API and/or implementation wise, so I wrote my own.

 ## Usage